maariaw/minesweeper-helper/documentation/week-4-report.md

 #### Documentation

 I added or edited all relevant JavaDocs to the code I've written.
 I also started on the implementation and testing documents, although they are mostly at template level.
 But I noticed there's a couple of weeks to work on them, so I guess it's fine.
+I did make a pretty neat class/package diagram with focus on the minesweeper.bot package.
+I think the diagram would have gotten way too confusing, if I had tried to show the relations to classes in the minesweeper.model package, so I left it at package level and only showed the interactions between classes in the minesweeper.bot package.

 ### What did I learn?